 Summary: In order to help cities and the County of Orange keep up with the rising cost of repairing the aging street system, this program provides flexible funding intended to augment, not replace, existing transportation expenditures of the cities and the County.
-All local agencies have been found eligible to receive Local Fair Share funds.
+All local agencies except the City of Santa Ana and City of Stanton have been found eligible to receive Local Fair Share funds.
 On a bi-monthly basis, 18 percent of net revenues are allocated to local agencies by formula.
-Approximately \$3987 million in Local Fair Share payments have been provided to local agencies as of the end of this quarter.
+Approximately \$4076 million in Local Fair Share payments have been provided to local agencies as of the end of this quarter.